El amor brujo (1986 film)

 The film is based on El amor brujo composed by Manuel de Falla.
+He originally wrote for a gypsy troupe using a libretto by María de la O Lejárraga.
+The premiere in 1915 was not very successful and the composer reduced the amount of spoken dialogue, reworking the piece as a ballet.

 Plot summary

 Candela, who is loved by Carmelo, marries José in a pre-arranged marriage decided by their respective fathers.
 José is in love with the flirtatious Lucía and dies defending her honor.
 Carmelo is mistakenly arrested for the killing, and spends several years in prison.
 After being released, he declares his love for Candela.

 Although Candela is now "free" to marry Carmelo she is haunted (and obsessed) by the ghost of José, who reappears every night to dance with her.
 Candela, while speaking with Lucía, learns that José pursued her even after he married Candela.
 She renounces him, but is unable to shake his hold on her.
 Tía Rosario provides the solution - Lucia must dance with José, an act which will exorcise his ghost forever.
 It is never made clear if Lucía actually gives up her life to join him, but she never reappears in the film after their dance scene.